meteor/meteor/README.md

 ## Changelog

+- 2016/04/01: Added `gadicc:blaze-react-component` in a new "Blaze in React" section of the React article.
+[PR #325](https://github.com/meteor/guide/pull/325)
 - 2016/05/31: Added Chromatic demo video and React Storybook to User Interfaces article.
+[PR #320](https://github.com/meteor/guide/pull/320)

 Changelog is only tracked since the Meteor 1.3 release.